dieterich-lab/rp-bp/docs/installation.md

 The build process includes compiling several libraries for optimized numerical calculations.
 Due to the optimized nature of these libraries, the initial installation can take up to an hour.

+Due to the `--verbose` flag, much debugging information is printed.
+In some cases, building some libraries may initially fail; this is due to a known issue with dependency-handling in [pip](https://pip.pypa.io/en/stable/reference/pip_install/#installation-order).
+The following output (or something similar depending on packages already available) indicates installation succeeded:

+`Successfully installed cython-0.25.1 docopt-0.6.2 joblib-0.10.3 numpy-1.11.2 pandas-0.19.0 patsy-0.4.1 psutil-4.4.2 pybedtools-0.7.8 pyfasta-0.5.2 pysam-0.9.1.4 pystan-2.12.0.0 python-dateutil-2.5.3 pytz-2016.7 pyyaml-3.12 rpbp-1.0 scipy-0.18.1 six-1.10.0 statsmodels-0.6.1 tqdm-4.9.0
+Cleaning up...`

 [Back to top](#toc)

 <a id='virtual-environment-installation'></a>